by Dr J Floor Anthoni (2005)

 snake eel, longfinned worm eel.

-Myrichthys maculosus, spotted snake eel
+Myrichthys maculosus, spotted snake

 Congridae - conger eels: common conger, northern conger, silver

-conger, umbrella conger , swollenhead conger, hairy conger, garden eel
+conger, umbrella conger, swollenhead conger, hairy conger, garden eel

-Heterocongridae - garden eels:
+Heterocongridae - garden eels: very long and thin eels standing

 Clupeiformes - herrings, sardines, sprats.